Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Related work

 {\textbf{Deep-learning-based methods.}} The research of lane detection leaps into a new stage with the development and successful application of deep learning.
 A number of deep learning based lane detection methods have been proposed in the past several years.
 We categorize these methods into four groups.

 {\it 1) Encoder-decoder CNN.} The encoder-decoder CNN is typically used for semantic segmentation~\cite{Badrinarayanan2017SegNetAD}.
 In~\cite{Kim2017EndToEndEL}, lane detection was investigated in a transfer learning framework.
 The end-to-end encoder-decoder network is built on the basis of road scene object segmentation task, trained on ImageNet.
 In~\cite{Neven2018TowardsEL}, a network called LaneNet was proposed.
 LaneNet is built on SegNet, but has two decoders.
 One decoder is a segmentation branch, detecting lanes in a binary mask.
 The other is an embedding branch, segmenting the road.
-As the output of the network is generally a feature map, clustering and curve-fitting algorithms were then required to produce the final results.
+As the output of the network is generally a feature map, clustering and curve-fitting algorithms were then required to produce the final results In~\cite{BrulsMM018icra}, real-time road marking segmentation was exploited in a condition of lack of large amount of labeled data for training.
+A novel weakly-supervised strategy was proposed, which utilized additional sensor modalities to generate large quantities of annotated images.
+These annotated images then enabled the training of a U-Net inspired network and achieved real-time and accurate road marking detection.

 {\it 2) FCN with optimization algorithms.} Fully-convolutional neural networks (FCN) with optimization algorithms are also widely used for lane detection.
 In~\cite{Huval2015AnEE}, sliding window with overfeat features was applied for parsing the driving scene, where the lane is detected as a separate class.
 In~\cite{Kim2017FastLM}, CNN with fully-connective layers was used as a primitive decoder, in which hat-shape kernels were used to infer the lane edges and the RANSAC was applied to refine the results.
 This model demonstrated enhanced performance when implemented in an extreme-learning framework.